DSkrzypiec/blogImpl/content/post/polars/index.md

 Polars provide very solid implementation of lazy evaluation comparing to other data frame libraries.
 To perform transformations in lazy fashion you just need to call `.lazy()` method on a `DataFrame` which would convert it to `LazyFrame` which has almost identical API as regular `DataFrame`.
 The difference is that operation will be performed when `.collect()` method will be called.
-There are two least two advantages of using this approach.
+There are at least two advantages of using this approach.
 One is a room for optimization.
 Usually we perform many operations on data frames.
 In (default) eager mode top-level operations are executed sequentially.
 In lazy approach, just before `.collect()` we are aware of all operations and the engine can perform optimization because at the time no operation is being executed yet.
-I've precisely measure the difference in performance but it feels to be significant.
+I've not precisely measure the difference in performance but it feels to be significant.
 Let's consider the following example on a ~4GB data frame.

 ```